How does this medication work? What will it do for me?

 The recommended adult starting dose of lixisenatide is 10 µg (micrograms) daily injected subcutaneously (under the skin) on your stomach area (abdomen), upper thigh, or upper arm, exactly as instructed by your doctor or diabetes educator.
 After 14 days, your doctor may increase the dose to 20 µg once daily.
 Do not change your dose unless your doctor has told you to do so.

-Lixisenatide should be injected one hour before one of your meals.
+Lixisenatide should be injected within an hour before a meal.
 Choose the most convenient meal and inject it before that same meal each day.

 If you are also using insulin, each medication should be injected separately.